 Thank you for visiting.
-With 127 people shot during the first 14 days of this month in Philadelphia, we understand that many people may be seeking more information about specific incidents but we do not provide breaking news coverage.
+With every new outbreak of gun violence in Philadelphia, we understand that many people may be seeking more information about specific incidents but we do not provide breaking news coverage.
 Instead, we recommend that those reporting gun violence consider the resources below.

 • Stop doing ‘breaking news’ for more accurate gun violence coverage, panel says